-Constants.
 A constant is a datum appearing in a program context that denotes itself, i.e., its representation is both its name and its value.
-Consequently, a constant cannot change value during the execution of a program.
+Consequently, a constant can not change value during the execution of a program.
 A symbolic constant is denoted by a quoted S-expression.
-In SL, an S-expression is quoted by preceding it with a prime, e.g., 'ALPHA or '(L1 L2).
-In IL, an S-expression is quoted by preceding it with QUOTE in a list, e.g., (QUOTE ALPHA) or (QUOTE(L1 L2)).
-Quotation is necessary for identifiers and lists to prevent them from being interpreted as variables or operational forms.
+In SL, an S-expression is quoted by preceding it with a single prime, e.g., 'ALPHA or '(Ll L2).
+Quotation is necessary only for identifiers and lists to prevent them from being interpreted as variables or operational forms.